Largest Storm in 5 Years to Hit California

 Plan ahead for serious delays to your commute, and if you can, leave early to avoid the afternoon rush.
 It may also be prudent to stock water, canned goods and generators in the event that Sacramento County loses power this weekend.

-From our family to yours, the Arnold Law Firm wishes you well during this upcoming treacherous weekend.
+From our family to yours, the team of Sacramento personal injury lawyers and support staff at the Arnold Law Firm wishes you well during this upcoming treacherous weekend.